s-SA Region (sub-Saharan Africa) Overcoming Import / Export and Distribution challenges

 CoC’s are typically only accepted for medicines – all allied product, (ancillaries, devices, etc.) need to be inspected in the country of origin, by a recognised entity who have been approved in country of import.

-Third-party coalitions and collaborations with experts, excellent relationships with all regulators and carriers keeps us up-to-date in supply chain risk management – so that we can rapidly adapt and keep up with the changing regulatory landscape to make timely and effective decisions to improve supply chain outcomes.
+Third-party coalitions and collaborations with experts who have developed Sponsor/CRO’s excellent relationships with all regulators and freight carriers, maintains up-to-date in supply chain risk management – so that we can rapidly adapt, keep up with the changing regulatory landscape and to make timely and effective decisions to improve supply chain outcomes.

-We too need centralised procurement with the added value to rapidly move clinical trial material, manage biospecimen transportation, perform re-labelling and so on, to contribute positively to clinical supply chain outcomes.
+Centralised procurement to rapidly move clinical trial material, manage biospecimen transportation, perform re-labelling and so on will contribute positively to clinical supply chain outcomes.

-This, we believe, will go a long way to provide robust supply chain solutions, build trust and attract more clinical trials IN2Africa, address the disease burden issues and create more opportunities for clinical research companies throughout sub-Saharan Africa.
+This, we believe, will go a long way to expedite clinical trial approvals, provide robust supply chain solutions, build trust and attract more clinical trials IN2Africa, and thereby, address the disease burden issues and create more opportunities for clinical research companies throughout sub-Saharan Africa.